LoyChaiEe/capstone_flask/README.md

 ## Installation

-To run this Flask server, you need to install Python 3.x and pip, the Python package manager, as well as the following dependencies:
+To run this Flask server, you need to install Python 3.8 and above and pip, the Python package manager, as well as the following dependencies:

 - Flask
 - Flask-Cors